Buenos Aires, Argentina — City Guide 2026

 - CoChinChina (Palermo Soho) — World’s 50 Best Bars #26.
 Vietnam-France fusion aesthetic, debuted after just one year.
 Asian-Latin cocktails.

-- Florería Atlántico (Retiro) — World’s 50 Best Bars #90, on the list for 11 consecutive years.
+- Florería Atlántico (Retiro) — long-running fixture on the World’s 50 Best Bars 51–100 extended list, more than a decade on the list.
 Enter through a flower shop refrigerator door, descend to a basement bar themed around immigrant ships.
 Cocktails ARS 8,000–15,000.
 Signature: Príncipe de los Apóstoles yerba mate gin.

 Craft Beer